Chandan9898Kumar/maching_coding/src/JavaScript/POLY_FILLS/POLY_FILLS.md

 ## Method 2.
-Writing promise from scratch first then integrate it on Promise.All()
+Writing promise from scratch first then integrate it on Promise.PromiseAny()

 function NormalPromise(executorFunction,arrayOfPromises){